MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 _Interpretation: For example the most popular intent, confirm is detected only with 23% confidence on average._

 > [!TIP]
 > Barcharts are one of over a dozen options available with Kusto queries.
-Some other options include: anomalychart, areachart, columnchart, linechart, scatterchart. for more details see the [render operator](/azure/data-explorer/kusto/query/renderoperator) topic.
+Some other options include: anomalychart, areachart, columnchart, linechart, scatterchart.
+> For more information, see the [render operator](/azure/data-explorer/kusto/query/renderoperator) topic.

 ## Schema of Bot Analytics Instrumentation